LSH9832/edgeyolo/README.md

 **[2023/2/19]** TensorRT int8 export code with **Calibration** (**torch2trt** is required)

 ## Coming Soon
+- Now evaluate.py doesn't support tensorrt model, we will update it in the near future
 - MNN deployment code
 - More different models
 - C++ code for TensorRT inference